 For the past 20 years the pub has been in the capable hands of landlady Debbie Law and during that time has won many awards.
 The plaque was unveiled by Debbie and Councillor Angharad Roberts, who is an out gay woman.New Paragraph

 In 2021, Nottingham still lacks a permanent LGBT club, but at least there are signs of life.
-A new once-a-monther has been started by Gladrags and is based at a newish venue called Popworld at 6, The Poultry, near to the Council House.
+A new once-a-monther was been started by Gladrags and was based at a newish venue called Popworld at 6, The Poultry, near to the Council House.

 This had a short life, but Gladrags continue to hold regular themed nights at Rough Trade on Broad Street (see right)